First currency featuring female Treasury secretary’s signature released

 The Treasury Department said in a tweet on Thursday that the Bureau of Engraving & Printing (BEP) has started producing dollars with the signatures of Treasury Secretary Janet Yellen and Treasurer Lynn Malerba.

 Currency previously carried the signature of former Treasury Secretary Steven Mnuchin, as a new treasurer needed to be in place before the currency could be updated.
-The position of treasurer was vacant between when Biden became president and Malerba was appointed.
+The treasurer position was vacant between when Biden became president and Malerba was appointed.

 The New York Times reported that the first $1 and $5 bills with Yellen and Malerba’s signatures will go into circulation next month.